-The total undergraduate population at Westminster is 1485.
+The total student population at Westminster is 1,307.

 25-30 students.
 Many of our classes are less than 20 and the largest class, of any kind, that you may find at Westminster is roughly 40-45 students.

-Of the 372 students who entered the College in the Fall 1998 semester, 68% completed their program within four years, 75% within 5 years, and 76% within 6 years of matriculation.
+Of the students who entered the College in the Fall 2008 semester, 71% graduated in 4 years and 76% in 6 years.

 Westminster has an 8% commuter population.